SecretNest/FileWatcherForEmby/README.md

    4. ``stop``: to stop the Windows Service.

 ### NOTE
-For Windows Server mode, make sure the service account has access to the folders being monitored.
+For Windows Service mode, make sure the service account has access to the folders being monitored.